dburyak/json-rpc-ethereum-proxy/README.md

   crashes/restarts.
 Also, tracking information should be accurate regardless of the number of proxy instances.

+# Simplifications

+At some point I gave up trying to make everything configurable via env variables.
+So, some values are configurable only via config file.

 # Design decisions

 ## Storage - Redis